itthinx/groups/readme.txt

 == Upgrade Notice ==

-= 2.1.2 =
+= 2.2.0 =
 Groups 2.x simplifies the way access restrictions are handled.
-This release contains improvements and fixes related to the visibility of posts by Groups administrators, internal procedures and compatibility with other plugins.
+This release contains performance improvements and fixes.
+It also changes the behaviour for post types that Groups should not handle.
+We recommend to make a FULL BACKUP of your site and database before upgrading.